JadeFerrao/JadeFerrao/README.md

 🏞️ When I'm not busy with work or personal development, I like to indulge in outdoor activities such as traveling ✈️ and exploring nature 🌲, or enriching myself with cultural experiences like reading books 📖, watching movies 🍿, and even learning new languages 🌎.

 🔭 I’m currently working on projects that im very keen on learning like AI/ML tools.
-I’m currently learning frontend and ML tools like spline,figma,jupyter,pytorch,keras,sci-ml kit,django,mysql. 👨‍💻👩‍💻 I’m looking to collaborate on various projects once given the chance as i love building new projects, working on them and learning new technologies🚀.
+I’m currently learning frontend and ML tools like spline,figma,jupyter,pytorch,keras,django,mysql. 👨‍💻👩‍💻 I’m looking to collaborate on various projects once given the chance as i love building new projects, working on them and learning new technologies🚀.

 ---